Last Update: September 2020

 #16/#17 – Cơm tấm/Bai Sach Chrouk – Pork over Rice

 #17 – Cơm tấm: Probably you know this dish, without knowing it.
 Makes sense?
 The actual national dish of Vietnam is Cơm tấm.
 And all this time you thought it was Phở.
 Cơm tấm literally translates into “broken rice”.
-The use of broken rice in this dish over long grained rice is important, because of the texture.
+The use of broken rice in this dish over long grained rice is important, because of the texture (and local myth, but that’s a story for another time).
 The rice is topped with barbecued, caramelized pork chop and a fried egg if you’re lucky.
 Often some extra shredded pork skin is sprinkled on top together with pickles, cucumber and tomato, yum!

 #16 – Bai Sach Chrouk: Almost the exact same dish is extremely popular in neighboring Cambodia as well.
 Pork over rice, it sounds so simple, but man is this good!
 Succulent pork is marinated in coconut milk and garlic and then caramelized over a charcoal fire.
 Traditionally served over steamed broken rice with cucumber, pickles and a bowl of clear chicken broth on the side.